 Simply put, pasta is the perfect product for your pantry.
 Like rice, a few boxes can go a long way in terms of storage and variety—from staples like spaghetti to fun options like farfalle, also known as bow tie pasta.
+Also like rice, you can go brown instead of white.
+Healthier pasta options include whole wheat, or even pasta packed with veggie ingredients from edamame spaghetti to veggie rotini.
 If you have a protein, a veggie and a sauce (or a combination of the three), you can take your noodles to new heights.
 That’s usually why most pantries include a few jars of pasta sauce.
 After all, sauce and noodles can leave you and your family full after a meal.
-Have frozen or canned spinach on hand?
+Have frozen or fresh spinach on hand?
 That goes nicely with some pasta and just a little olive oil — another pantry staple.
 With pasta, you can get creative and, after a couple weeks of pure pantry dining, creativity will be key to keeping you excited about your meal.
 If you’re stuck on what recipe will stick with your pasta, try one of these.

-As COVID-19 restrictions and policies continue to keep yourself and others safer, you may have to get creative in order to limit your frequency and time spent at the grocery store.
-Consider adding other pantry, fridge or freezer inventory to your shopping list; including frozen or canned fruits and vegetables, canned or packaged proteins like tuna fish, dried items like fruit or mixed nuts and other non or lesser perishable items that you see fit.
+If COVID-19 restrictions taught you that you actually prefer to limit your frequency and time spent at the grocery store, consider adding other pantry, fridge or freezer inventory to your shopping list.
+Other great staple options include frozen or canned fruits and vegetables, canned or packaged proteins like tuna fish, and dried items like fruit or mixed nuts.
 But with the big four — rice, pasta, beans and oats — you’ll certainly be off to a great start when stocking that pantry with healthy, hearty foods that will go the distance for both you and your family.
-If you need help or assistance with food or other resources right now, be sure to use this list of Michigan-based aid and resources.